sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-25.md

 While on hardware, operations like multiplication and remainder on `fixnum` can be seen as $O(1)$, on bignum they have a much slower complexity of $O(N\;\log\left(N\right)\;\log\left(\log\left(N\right)\right)$, assuming algorithm like [Karatsuba algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) that is implemented in DrRacket.

-By contrast the original algorithm used doesn't try to fully compute the `exp` before computing the remainder, but break the problem with smaller number of roughly the same size:
+By contrast the original algorithm doesn't try to fully compute the `exp` before computing the remainder, but break down the problem intod smaller numbers of roughly the same size:

 ```scheme
 (define (expmod base exp m)